igormcoelho/view_wrapper/README.md

 Can we build one based on a dangling value and return it on a method?
 Yes, unfortunately, and this will generate issues that are hard to trace.
 - `std::span` is a view to many range-based types, including arrays, vectors, etc.
 Can we write into its elements?
-Yes, differently from a `string_view`, although we cannot *insert* new elements in the middle (that's why we developed *Subvector*)
+Yes, differently from a `string_view`, although we cannot *insert* new elements in the middle (that's why we developed [Subvector.hpp](./include/view_wrapper/Subvector.hpp))

 These two major classes already cause some confusions, and when we think on dozens of range and iterator implementations...